ZhenyingZhu/StudyNotes/SystemDesign.md

 - requests persist on a commit log file
 - data is saved in the mem cache
 - when mem cache is full, flush to SSTables on disk

+Read Path

+- Check if data in mem cache
+- Use bloom filter to find which SSTable contains the data

+### Ch7: Design a unique id generator in distributed system

 ## System Design Interview The Big Archive